HzeroD/From_Above/README.md

 ### Introduction

-From Above is a choose your own adventure browser game built for General Assembly's SEI Unit 1 project.
+From Above is a Choose Your Own Adventure browser game built for General Assembly's SEI Unit 1 project.
 The minimum expectations are the following:
 1. At least four alternative endings
 2. Animations
 3. Music